 Our author Nelly Y. Pinkrah chatted with artist Nina Chanel Abney about her new AR project, Imaginary Friend.

 Artist Nina Chanel Abney launched her new augmented reality (AR) project Imaginary Friend on August 28, the 57th anniversary of the March on Washington, as Black Lives Matter held a protest in front of the Lincoln Memorial.
-From Harvey, Illinois, and now based in New York, Abney tabs into new terrain as she is known for her vibrant and humorous paintings.
+From Harvey, Illinois, and now based in New York, Abney tabs into new terrain had already become known for her vibrant and humorous paintings.
 They are striking in size and poignant in their relevance and effortless-seeming mode of addressing politically controversial and emotional themes, from popular culture and race to gender and history.
 They are dense in references, joyful in color, and certainly challenging to think through.

 Imaginary Friend is a manifest continuation of the artist’s previous artistic practice, precisely because she brings to life one of her own characters – from her 2019 set of relief prints Temporary Friends.
 Collaborating with Chris Chalk, Jeanette E. Toomer (Jet), and El Tsid to create the work’s music, script, and voice, this character appeared publicly in Chicago, the Grand Canyon, New York, Los Angeles, Washington DC, Paris, London, Berlin, and Tokyo.
 Through the Acute Art app a small version can be interacted with.